mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 > To learn more about derived stores, take a look at my ["Redux-like state container in SwiftUI.
 Best practices."](/2019/09/25/redux-like-state-container-in-swiftui-part2/) post.

 Let me introduce another component that lives in between the whole app store and the dedicated view.
 The primary responsibility of this component is the transformation of the app state to the view state.
-I call it Connector, and it is Redux inspired component.
+I call it *Connector*, and it is Redux inspired component.

 ```swift
 protocol Connector {